-This has been recognized in a reference assembled for treatment providers by the Substance Abuse and Mental Health Services Administration; this reference, A Provider’s Introduction to Substance Abuse Treatment for Lesbian, Gay, Bisexual, and Transgender Individuals, can help treatment centers become aware of the particular needs of the LGBTQ community when it comes to rehab, to create programs that are truly beneficial to this demographic.
-In fact, these guidelines were adopted and augmented by the Association of Lesbian, Gay, Bisexual, Transgender Addiction Professionals and Their Allies, an organization that provides resources and advocacy for LGBTQ persons struggling with addiction.
+Approaches such as these have been outlined in a manual for treatment providers by the Substance Abuse and Mental Health Services Administration; this manual, A Provider’s Introduction to Substance Abuse Treatment for Lesbian, Gay, Bisexual, and Transgender Individuals, can help treatment providers become aware of the particular needs of the LGBTQ community when it comes to rehab, to better create programs that are truly beneficial to this demographic.3 In fact, these guidelines were adopted and augmented by the Association of Lesbian, Gay, Bisexual, Transgender Addiction Professionals and Their Allies, an organization that provides resources and advocacy for LGBTQ persons struggling with addiction.

-A treatment center that is LGBTQ-friendly will recognize the above factors and implement the concepts in their practices.
-Through doing so, these treatment centers often develop approaches that help with the following LGBTQ-specific issues, among others, some of which are reported in a research review on LGBTQ substance abuse by the Butler Center for Research:
+A treatment center that is LGBTQ-friendly will recognize the above factors and implement this knowledge in their practices.
+Through doing so, these treatment centers may develop more effective protocols to address several LGBTQ-specific issues, including the following reported in a research review on LGBTQ substance abuse by the Butler Center for Research:4

-- The higher occurrence of marijuana and illicit drug abuse and addiction for gay men
+- The higher incidence of marijuana and illicit drug abuse and addiction for gay men.

-- The emotional and physical challenges of younger people who identify as LGBTQ
+- The emotional and physical challenges faced by younger people who identify as LGBTQ.